Energy-efficient buildings

 Zelená budova

-improve the quality
+the quality of life.

 Strom